 1. Improved circulation:

-By increasing blood flow to the feet, wearing socks helps to improve your circulation.
+By increasing blood flow to the feet, sleeping with socks on helps to improve your circulation.
 Good circulation ensures a healthy blood and oxygen flow, allowing your muscles, lungs and heart to work efficiently.

 As the name suggests, thermoregulation refers to the way our bodies control their own temperature.
 To ensure we don’t fall victim to changing temperatures – think heated trains on cold days – our bodies respond to the environment to ensure we remain an optimum temperature.